Witiko/scm-at-arqmath3/paper/presentation.md

 ## Datasets {#datasets}

-In our experiments, we used the Math StackExchange and ArXMLiv corpora:
+In our experiments, we used the Math StackExchange and ArXMLiv corpora.

-Math StackExchange

-:   The Math StackExchange collection v1.2 (MSE) provided by the organizers of
-    the ARQMath-2 lab [@mansouri2021overview, Section 3] contains 2,466,080 posts
-    from the Math StackExchange question answering website in HTML5 with math formulae in LaTeX.
-An improved Math Stack Exchange collection v1.3 was made available by the organizers of the ARQMath-3 lab [@mansouri2022overview, Section 3], which we did not use due to time constraints.

-ArXMLiv

-:   The ArXMLiv 2020 corpus [@ginev2020arxmliv] contains 1,571,037 scientific
-    preprints from ArXiv in the HTML5 format with math formulae in MathML.
-    Documents in the corpus were converted from LaTeX sources and are divided into the following subsets according to the severity of errors encountered during conversion: `no-problem` (10%), `warning` (60%), and `error` (30%).
+[@mansouri2021overview] [@ginev2020arxmliv].
+The *Math StackExchange* corpus
+contains 2.5 million posts from the Math StackExchange question answering online forum.
+The *ArXMLiv* corpus contains 1.6 million scientific preprints from ArXiv.

 From the corpora, we produced a number of datasets in different formats that we used to train our tokenizers and language models:

-- The *Text + LaTeX* datasets contain text and math formulae in the LaTeX format surrounded by `[MATH]` and `[/MATH]` tags.
+- The *Text + LaTeX* datasets contain text and math formulae, where the formulae are in LaTeX format and surrounded by the `[MATH]` and `[/MATH]` special tags.
-- By contrast, the *Text* datasets only contains text with math formulae removed and the *LaTeX* datasets only contains formulae in the LaTeX format.
+- By contrast, the *Text* datasets only contain text with math formulae removed and the *LaTeX* datasets only contain formulae in the LaTeX format.
 - Finally, the *Tangent-L* datasets contain formulae in the format used by the state-of-the-art search engine from the University of Waterloo.

-To train text & math language models, we combined MSE with the `no-problem` and `warning` subsets of ArXMLiv.
-To validate our language models, we used a small part of the `error` subset of ArXMLiv and no data from MSE.
+To train text & math language models, we combined Math StackExchange with the `no-problem` and `warning` subsets of ArXMLiv.
+To validate our language models, we used a small part of the `error` subset of ArXMLiv.

 * * *